Caribbean Beach Resort Fact Sheet Moderate Resort

 Rooms include two sinks outside the bathroom, cable TV/radio, armoire, table and chairs, phone, a small wall safe, hair dryer, iron and ironing board, a Pack and Play, and coffee maker.
 Complimentary coffee packs are also supplied.
 There should also be a refrigerator in the room — if it’s not there, request it; there is no charge.
 Bed boards, bed rails, extra blankets and pillows, baby cribs and sharps containers are available through housekeeping.
 Complimentary wi-fi is available.

-A small number of rooms are pirate-themed, which is unique to this resort.
-These rooms feature pirate ship-shaped beds, and pirate-themed decor throughout the rooms.
+A small number of rooms are Little Mermaid-themed, which is unique to this resort.

 All rooms open to a covered exterior and are roughly the same layout and size.
 Connecting rooms are available.
 A small number of rooms are designed specifically for wheelchair guests.